MariaAnaGonzalez/MCA.Violence.Colombia/Graphics/README.md

 This repository includes interactive 3D plots derived from Multiple Correspondence Analysis (MCA) of categorical variables related to gender-based and intrafamilial violence in Colombia (2017–2022).
 These visualizations support the findings presented in the manuscript and enable dynamic exploration of violence patterns across different periods: **prepandemic**, **pandemic**, **combined**, and **sensitivity analysis**.

 Each plot is available in two formats:
-- **Individuals Plot**: Each point represents a report, highlighting distribution and clustering.
+- **Individuals Plot**: Each point represents a report, highlighting distribution and clustering according to the main type of violence reported.
 - **Categories Plot**: Shows relationships among categorical variables and violence profiles.

 #### 🔍 Violence Profiles Identified

 The analysis identified four overlapping but distinguishable violence profiles:

-#### 🔍 Violence Profiles Identified

-The analysis identified four overlapping but distinguishable violence profiles:

-#### 🔍 Violence Profiles Identified

-The analysis identified four overlapping but distinguishable violence profiles:

-- <span style="color:#800080"><strong>Physical Violence</strong></span>: Linked to intimate partners or ex-partners, private settings, and injury mechanisms such as blunt force or hanging.
+- **Physical Violence** *(purple)*: Linked to intimate partners or ex-partners, private settings, and injury mechanisms such as blunt force or hanging.

-- <span style="color:#FFD700"><strong>Sexual Violence</strong></span>: Associated with public spaces, adolescent and child victims, and aggressors who are not part of the family circle.
+- **Sexual Violence** *(yellow)*: Associated with public spaces, adolescent and child victims, and aggressors who are not part of the family circle.

-- <span style="color:#228B22"><strong>Neglect and Abandonment</strong></span>: Characterized by female aggressors (often mothers), male victims in early childhood, and mechanisms such as burns.
+- **Neglect and Abandonment** *(green)*: Characterized by female aggressors (often mothers), male victims in early childhood, and mechanisms such as burns.

-- <span style="color:#1E90FF"><strong>Psychological Violence</strong></span>: Positioned at the center of the MCA space, overlapping with all other types.
+- **Psychological Violence** *(blue)*: Positioned at the center of the MCA space, overlapping with all other types.
 This profile often co-occurs with physical aggression and involves older female victims and male aggressors.

 📂 The interactive plots are located in the `docs/` folder and can be viewed in any web browser.
 They are also integrated into the GitHub Pages version of the repository.